Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 - ``-e``: the restriction enzyme or enzymes passed between square brackets (example: [MboI,Hinfl] for the cocktail of the Arima Kit).
 - ``-g``: Bowtie2 genome indexes.
 Only the filename should be passed here without extension, in this case ``index``.
 - ``-p``: the number of parallel threads (processors) to use for alignment and preprocessing.
 The more the fastest the process.
+- ``-m``: if your data are very big, you may encounter a memory error when the fastq files are loaded for pre-truncated and downstream when the paired reads between the two mapped files are selected.
+Thus, you may use this parameter in order to split the two fastq files into several temporary files with ``-m`` lines each (this means all the lines, i.e. 4 lines per each read), that are pre-truncated separately.
+The temporary files will be processed with multiple threads if you set ``-p`` greater than 1.
+Therefore, setting ``-m`` may help to speed up the pre-truncation process.
+In addition, setting ``-m`` lets the program work with smaller temporary files at the pairing step as well to generate the output bam files.

 The structure of the output directory is the following:
 ```unix